go-vela/vela-downstream/DOCS.md

 > **NOTE:** Users should refrain from configuring sensitive information in your pipeline in plain text.

-A Github personal access token is required.
+A personal access token for the related source control manager (GitHub, GitLab, etc.) is required.

 The token must be tied to a user that exists in Vela, that is, the user has logged into Vela at least once.
-Additionally, the user must have write access in Github to both this repo and any repos you intend to trigger.
+Additionally, the user must have `write` access to both the origin repo as well as any downstream repos.

 ### Internal